 Southern escarpment: it is the third section of the central reliefs, cut by the rivers Jajrud and Karaj that divide it into three parts separated from each other.
 These three parts include:

-- the Lavasanat mountains which lie between the valleys of the rivers Damavand and Jajrud and are limited to the north by the valley of the Lar river.
+- the Lavasanat mountains which lie between the valleys of the Damavand and Jajrud rivers and are bounded to the north by the Lar river valley.

-- the continuation of these mountains to the east of the Ab-e Ali road with the name of Ghara Dagh and Damavand up to the Hableh-rud valley.
+- the continuation of these mountains east of the Ab-e Ali road with the name of Ghara Dagh and Damavand up to the valley of Hableh-rud.

 - the Shemiranat mountains which lie between the sources of the Jajrud and Karaj rivers.
 Their highest point is the Tochal peak with 3942 meters.